There's so much Jewish in DC!

 Char Bar and Eli's Market

 5th Avenue Deli (located in the food court of George Washington University)

 5th Avenue Deli is closed May, June, July and August.

-Supermarkets with good kosher selections include Safeway on Wisconsin Ave at S St NW, Trader Joe's on 25th St NW between L and M, and Brookville Market on Connecticut Ave in Cleveland Park.
+Supermarkets with good kosher selections include Safeway on Wisconsin Ave at S St NW, Trader Joe's on 25th St NW between L and M and on 14th St NW between T and U, and Brookville Market on Connecticut Ave NW in Cleveland Park.

 Did I miss something?
 Let me know!
 This page is constantly being updated as new information comes in.